FOR THE YEAR ENDED ON 31ST MARCH 2022

 The details of number and dates of meetings held by the Board and its Committeesattendance of Directors and remuneration paid to them is given separately in the attachedCorporate Governance Report.

-The sitting fees paid to the Directors are within the limits prescribed under theCompanies Act 2013 and Rules thereon.
+The sitting fees paid to the Non-Executive Directors are within the limits prescribedunder the Companies Act 2013 and Rules thereon.

 Retirement of Directors by Rotation:

-Mr.PL.
-Subbiah Director of the Company retires by rotation at the ensuing AnnualGeneral Meeting and being eligible has offered himself for reappointment as a Director ofthe Company.
+Mr. K.Thiagarajan Director of the Company retires by rotation at the ensuing AnnualGeneral Meeting and being eligible has offered himself for reappointment as a Director ofthe Company.
 Being eligible he is proposed to be re-appointed as Director of the Company.The details of the proposed reappointment of Mr.K.Thiagarajan are forming part of theCorporate Governance report.

-The Independent Directors have confirmed and declared that they are not disqualified toact as an independent Director in compliance with the provisions of section 149 of theCompanies Act 2013 and the Board is also of the opinion that the Independent Directorsfulfill all the conditions specified in theCompanies Act 2013 making them eligible toact as Independent Directors.The Independent Directors have convened a meeting on 14thJanuary 2015.
+The Non-Executive Independent Directors have confirmed and declared that they are notdisqualified to act as a Non-Executive Independent Director in compliance with theprovisions of Section 149 of the Companies Act 2013 and the Board is also of the opinionthat the Non-Executive Independent Directors fulfill all the conditions specified in theCompanies Act 2013 making them eligible to act as Non-Executive Independent Directors.The Non-Executive Independent Directors have convened a meeting on 28.01.2022.

-Code of Conduct:
+Code of Conduct

 All Directors Key Managerial Personnel and Senior Management of the Company haveconfirmed compliance with the Code of Conduct applicable to the Directors and employees ofthe Company.
-The Code of Conduct is available on the Company's website www.vtmill.com AllDirectors have confirmed compliance with provisions of section 164 of the Companies Act2013.
+The Code of Conduct is available on the Company's website www.vtmill.com.
+AllDirectors have confirmed compliance with provisions of Section 164 of the Companies Act2013.

-The Board of Directors acknowledges the responsibility for ensuring compliance with theprovisions of section 134(3)c read with section 134(5) of the Companies Act 2013 andClause 49(III)(D)(4)(a) of the listing agreement with Stock Exchanges in the preparationof the annual accounts for the year ended on 31stMarch 2022 and state that:
+The Board of Directors acknowledges the responsibility for ensuring compliance with theprovisions of Section 134(3)(c) read with Section 134(5) of the Companies Act 2013 andthe provisions as referred in SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 in the preparation of the annual accounts for the year ended on 31stMarch 2022 and state that:

 i. in the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures if any;

-ii. the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit of the Company for that period;
+ii. the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a hue andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit of the Company for that period;

 iii. the Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;

-iv the Directors have prepared the annual accounts on a going concern basis;
+iv. the Directors have prepared the annual accounts on a going concern basis;

 v. the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and are operatingeffectively and the Company has adopted proper policies and procedures for ensuringorderly and efficient conducting of the business:

-vi. the directors had devised proper system to ensure compliance with the provisions ofall applicable laws and that such systems are adequate and operating effectively.
+vi. the Directors had devised proper system to ensure compliance with the provisions ofall applicable laws and that such systems are adequate and operating effectively.

-Key Managerial Personnel:
+Key Managerial Personnel

-The following person was formally appointed as Key Managerial Personnel of the Companyeffective from April 1 2014 in compliance with the provisions of section 203 of theCompanies Act 2013:
+The following persons have been appointed as Key Managerial Personnel of the Company incompliance with the provisions of Section 203 of the Companies Act 2013:

-a) Mr. S. Paramashivan Company Secretary
+c) Sri S. Paramasivam Company Secretary

 The Company has in place the SEBI guidelines pertaining to Corporate Governance.
-Duringthe year under consideration the Company had an Eight member Board of Directors consistingof One Chairman and Director Four non-executive independent directors Threenon-executive directors of which one is a Woman Director.
+Duringthe year under consideration the Company had Ten member Board of Directors consisting ofone Chairman

 The Corporate Governance Report giving the details as required under Regulation 34(3)read with Schedule V to SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 is given separately as Annexure I and forms part of this Report of theDirectors.
-The Corporate Governance Certificate for the year ended on March 31 2015 issued by M/s.
-Peri Thiagaraj & Co.
-Auditors of the Companyis also attached as Annexure I and forms a part of this Report of the Directors.
+The Corporate Governance Certificate for the year ended on March 31 2022issued by M/s.CNGSN & Associates LLP Auditors of the Company is also attached aspart of Annexure I and forms a part of this Report of the Directors.

-Sri T. Kannan Chairman of the Company has given his certificateunder Regulation 17(8) read with part D of Schedule II of SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 regarding the annual financial statements forthe year ended on 31st March 2015 to the Board of Directors which is attached as AnnexureIX.
-The Chairman has given his certificate under Regulation 34(3) read with Part D ofSchedule V of the above said Regulations in compliance with the Code of Conduct of theCompany for the year ended March 31 2015which is attached as Annexure IX and forms a part of this Report of the Directors.
+Sri T. Kannan Chairman and Managing Director of the Company has given his certificateunder Regulation 17(8) read with part D of Schedule II of SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 regarding the annual financial statements forthe year ended on 31st March 2022 to the Board of Directors which is attached as AnnexureIX.
+The Chairman has given his certificate under Regulation 34(3) read with Part D ofSchedule V of the above said Regulations in compliance with the Code of Conduct of theCompany for the year ended March 31 2022 which is attached as Annexure VIII and forms apart of this Report of the Directors.

 The Company Secretary is the Secretary of the Committee.
 The details of all relatedparty transactions are placed periodically before the Audit Committee.
-During the yearthere were no instances where the Board had not accepted the recommendations of the Audit Committee.
-TheCompany has in place a vigil mechanism details of which are available on the Company'swebsite www.vtmill.com
+During the yearthere were no instances where the Board had not accepted the recommendations of the AuditCommittee.
+The Company has in place a vigil mechanism details of which are available onthe Company's website www.vtmill.com